-Disclaimer: when we started this line over two years ago, we had no idea we’d soon enough be in a real pandemic.
+Disclaimer: when we started this line over three years ago, we had no idea we’d soon enough be in a real pandemic.
 This series is meant as a fun, silly, lighthearted take on the traditional zombie apocalypse narrative.
 Enjoy!
 (Make sure to read the other chapters before starting this one.
 Order of chapters before this one: Pumpkin Spice Pandemic, Spiked Cider, Smoke and Decay, Blood Orange.)

-Scent Notes: A pile of burning maple leaves in a sun warmed meadow at dusk
+Scent Notes: A pile of burning maple leaves in a sun warmed meadow at dusk.

 The helicopter was flying towards their encampment on autopilot.
 She breathed a sigh of relief.
 Kevin started telling jokes to make them laugh, though Mallory was still lying down in the backseat.
 “Do you think the zombies will follow us?
 Because they’re dead set on catching us.”
 She rolled her eyes and scoffed.
 “But it’s okay,” he continued, “We’ve got a lot of good brains in this helicopter.
 We can flesh out a plan.
 It’ll take them a while to get to us, since they all live on dead-end streets.”
 She started laughing almost without meaning to because of the absurdity of the situation and just how awful the jokes were.
 “What were the odds that we’d find ourselves in this situation?
 This is absurd.
 A zombie apocalypse caused by pumpkin spice.
 Who wrote this up?
 I blame them entirely.”
 “As you should,” Kevin said.
 “It’s probably marketing material, too.
 People love Halloween and zombies for entertainment purposes.
 They go crazy for this stuff starting in, like, July every year.
 They’re crazy for autumn and anything to do with it, like falling leaves and pumpkins of all sorts.
 That’s how we got into this mess in the first place: pumpkin spice.
 Actually putting people into these situations is horrible.”
 They both sighed and stayed quiet.
 The others scrunched in the back had been silent since they left the hospital.
 “Wait a minute, have either of us been flying this thing?” she asked.
 “I did for a minute, but, it’s Google-powered.
 It knows where we live.”
 “But our cell phones died a long time ago!” she said.
 “Doesn’t matter; they still know.
 We’re nearly back at our camp now anyway; we’ve started our descent,” Kevin answered.